-Anglia Ruskin University gained the HR Excellence in Research Award from the European Commission in May 2013.
 The 'HR Excellence in Research' award is given to an organisation which has a robust and public implementation strategy for improving the career development and management of its researchers.
 On behalf of the European Commission, Vitae operates a UK-wide process, incorporating the QAA UK Quality Code for Higher Education, Chapter B11: Research Degrees and the Concordat to Support the Career Development of Researchers, which enables institutions to gain the European Commission’s HR Excellence in Research Award, acknowledging alignment with the principles of the European Charter for Researchers and Code of Conduct for their Recruitment.
 The UK approach includes ongoing national evaluation and benchmarking.

 The following documents were submitted for the HR Excellence in Research Award:

 As part of the requirements of the HR Excellence in Research Award, we were required to undertake an internal review in May 2015.
 For this we had to compile a three page summary report, assess our progress against our initial Gap Analysis and Action Plan, and provide a further Gap Analysis and Action Plan to take us to May 2017, at which time there will be a fuller external review.
 The following documents were submitted to Vitae as part of our internal review: